lupyuen/pinetime-rust-mynewt/rust/app/src/cloud.md

     ▶️ &nbsp; [`github.com/JF002/Pinetime`](https://github.com/JF002/Pinetime)

-    Here's the complete Source Code for the FreeRTOS PineTime Firmware.
+    Here's the complete Source Code for the InfiniTime Firmware (based on FreeRTOS).

 1. Click the `Fork` button at top right...